chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 to test our understanding of the material discussed in the previous weeks.
 Slightly longer online quizzes (via Blackboard system) serve a similar purpose.
 These quizzes will be a major part of your course grade.
-Since the solutions will be released on the same day, __no makeup quiz will be offered__.
+Since the solutions may be released on the same day, __no makeup quiz will be offered__.
-However, a missing quiz may be replaced by an online quiz
+However, a missing quiz may be replaced by an online quiz,
 <!-- (official university events, illness or medical emergencies,
-death of immediate family, military orders, jury duty, religious holidays, or extreme weather conditions) and _proper documentation_ are provided (preferably _in advance_). --> if proper justfications are given.
+death of immediate family, military orders, jury duty, religious holidays, or extreme weather conditions) and _proper documentation_ are provided (preferably _in advance_). --> if proper justifications are given.
 Otherwise, a missing quiz receives a score of _zero_.

 <!-- ### Homework